Summer Hours: Plot

-Shortly after she dies, and the three heirs do not agree.
-While Frédéric, the eldest, wants to keep the house and contents as somewhere for the whole family, his two siblings just want a few mementoes and everything else turned into cash.
-Adrienne lives in New York with an American man, while Jérémie and his wife have made their home in China.
+Shortly after her birthday she dies.
+The three heirs disagree about how to proceed.
+While Frédéric, the eldest, lives in Paris and wants to keep the house and contents as a place where the family can continue to gather.
+His two siblings both live overseas and want to keep just a few mementoes and convert the rest to cash.
+Adrienne lives in New York City with an American man, while Jérémie and his wife have made their home in China.

-As Hélène made no legal provision, tax on the estate will be heavy and the lawyer suggests reducing it by donating artefacts to the State.
-The Musée d'Orsay agrees to take some precious items for its collection, following which the remaining contents are auctioned and the house sold.
-Before the new owners take over, Frédéric's daughter Sylvie asks all her school friends there for a final party and for one last time the place is full of happy young people.
+As Hélène made no legal provision, tax on the estate will be heavy.
+Their lawyer suggests reducing the bill by donating artefacts to the State.
+The Musée d'Orsay agrees to take some precious items for its collection.
+After that, the remaining contents are auctioned and the house sold.
 The faithful housekeeper takes fresh flowers to Hélène's grave.
+Before the new owners take over, Frédéric's daughter Sylvie asks all her school friends there for a final party.
+For one last time the place is full of happy young people.